History & Architecture

 Over those years, floor plans were rendered and a site was chosen, but the idea didn’t truly take shape until three alumni passionate about the University set out to make this dream come true.
 Fred Friswold, ’58, president of the University of Minnesota Alumni Association in 1987-1988, recruited Larry Laukka, ’58, for his commercial development expertise, and Dale Olseth, ’52, for his fundraising success.
 Along with the building’s three owners — University of Minnesota Foundation, University of Minnesota Alumni Association and Minnesota Medical Foundation — this successful team worked 12 years to ensure that the alumni center became a reality.

-The public spaces in the McNamara Alumni Center were financed through the private support of more than 600 donors who contributed $13 million.
-Key benefactors include: Richard “Pinky” McNamara ($3 million) a 1956 alumnus for whom the building is named; Curt and Arleen Carlson ($2 million); Kenneth and Helen Heggenhaugen ($1 million); and Jim Johnson and Maxine Isaacs in honor of A.I.
-Johnson ($1 million).
-Rental income from commercial office space helped finance the $45 million project.
+The public spaces in the McNamara Alumni Center were financed through the private support of more than 600 donors who contributed $13 million including Richard “Pinky” McNamara ($3 million) a 1956 alumnus for whom the building is named; Rental income from commercial office space helped finance the $45 million project.

-Construction began in March 1998 and in February 2000, the 231, 000 square feet McNamara Alumni Center opened as a University office building and events center serving the University community, alumni, and the general public.
+Construction began in March 1998 and in February 2000, the 231, 000 square feet McNamara Alumni Center opened as a University office building and conference center serving the University community, alumni, and the general public.
+Today, the McNamara Alumni Center is an award-winning event venue hosting nearly 900 meetings, parties, wedding receptions and other special events a year.